apache/iceberg/format/spec.md

 1. In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.
 2. The `field-id` property was added for each partition field in v2.
 In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
 See Partition Evolution for more details.
 3. For partition fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
-4. For partition fields with a transform with multiple arguments (allowed in tables of version >=V3 or if compatibility.multi-arg-transform.enabled is true), the IDs of the source fields are set on `source-ids`, and `source-id` is set to -1.
+2. For partition fields with a transform with multiple arguments, the IDs of the source fields are set on `source-ids`, and `source-id` is set to -1.
+This is only allowed in tables of version >= V3, or in tables of version >= V2 where compatibility.multi-arg-transform.enabled is true.
+In the latter case, no guarantees are made that all implementations will successfully read/write this table metadata.

 ### Sort Orders